mike-ward/mike-ward.github.io/_posts/2008-06-16-wcf-timings-with-different-bindings.md

 ---
 layout: post
-title:  WCF timings with different bindings
+title: 'WCF timings with different bindings'
 ---
 I was curious how WCF timings compared using different transport bindings.
 Here's what I came up with: